Menu

 Sheet music for “So Far” (digital download!)

 When you’re a mezzo-soprano, the hunt for new audition songs can be a real challenge.
 Whether you’re auditioning for a musical theater production or looking for songs from a back catalog to sing in a concert, these pieces are a great place to start.
-What are we missing?
-What are your favorite mezzo audition songs right now that we might like?

 x